Dark Galactic subhalos and the Gaia snail: Discussion and conclusions

 \section{Discussion and conclusions}

 We have carried out numerical simulations to examine the effect of perturbations by a population of low-mass ($10^6 M_{\odot} < m < 10^8 M_{\odot}$) Galactic subhalos on the dynamics of the Gaia phase spiral.
-Our model for the dark subhalo population is based on evolving halo merger trees in a Milky Way-like potential using a semi-analytic model of structure formation.
+Our model for the dark subhalo population is based on evolving halo merger trees in a Milky Way-like potential using a semianalytic model of structure formation.
 Using an approximate analytic framework for calculating the response of stars near the Galactic midplane to disturbances caused by low-mass dark satellites, we calculate the perturbations to the stellar distribution function caused by these dark halos, and examine how the signatures from past disturbances caused by dark subhalos affect various summary statistics, such as the mean vertical velocity and vertical number count asymmetry.
 Our modeling framework also includes a phenomenological treatment of diffusion by gravitational scattering between stars and giant molecular clouds, which damps perturbations to the distribution function from disturbances older than $\sim 0.6$ Gyr.
 We summarize our main results as follows: \begin{itemize} \item Dark subhalos alone do not produce strong enough perturbations to the dynamics of the solar neighborhood to explain all properties of the Gaia snail.
-However, they constitute a more probable source of significant perturbation $\langle |\Delta J| \rangle / \langle J_{\rm{eq}}\rangle \gtrsim 10^{-2}$ to the dynamics of the solar neighborhood than the less numerous and more distant dwarf galaxies. \item Assuming a subhalo abundance predicted by cold dark matter, we expect fluctuations in the vertical number count asymmetry and the mean vertical velocity of order $1-3 \%$ and $0.1 - 0.4 \ \rm{km} \ \rm{s^{-1}}$, respectively. \item Ongoing perturbation by dark subhalos produces stochastic features in the vertical $\left(z, v_z\right)$ distribution function.
+However, they constitute a more probable source of significant perturbation $\langle |\Delta J| \rangle / \langle J_{\rm{eq}}\rangle \gtrsim 10^{-2}$ to the dynamics of the solar neighborhood than the less-numerous and more-distant dwarf galaxies. \item Assuming a subhalo abundance predicted by CDM, we expect fluctuations in the vertical number count asymmetry and the mean vertical velocity on the order of $1-3 \%$ and $0.1 - 0.4 \ \rm{km} \ \rm{s^{-1}}$, respectively. \item Ongoing perturbation by dark subhalos produces stochastic features in the vertical $\left(z, v_z\right)$ distribution function.
 In frequency-angle coordinates, these features manifest as numerous horizontal stripes with varying inclinations. \end{itemize}

 Our results extend early work by \citet{Feldmann++15} and \citet{Buschmann++18}, who motivated the study of the Milky Way's subhalos using precise kinematic measurements from Gaia.
 The topic of perturbations by subhalos was also recently addressed by \citet{GarciaConde++24} using N-body simulations, although we note that the $10^9 M_{\odot}$ perturbers they identified would likely host luminous dwarf galaxies based on the current understanding of the galaxy-halo connection \citep{Nadler++20}.